 Method 1: How to find your MAC address in Windows 10 with command prompt

 The quickest way to find the MAC address is through the command prompt.

 1. Open the command prompt.
-Right-click on the Start button and select Command Prompt from the menu.
+Search "Command Prompt" in the taskbar, or if you have an older version of Windows, you can right-click on the Start button and select Command Prompt from the menu.

 2. Type in ipconfig/all and press Enter.
 This will display your network configuration.